 Hi, friends!
 It’s hard to believe that we have a little over a month left of school!
 As we near the end of the year, I always like to complete a unit on butterflies.
-Of course part of this unit explains the life cycle of a butterfly.
+Of course, part of this unit explains the life cycle of a butterfly.
+Plus, I have a butterfly life cycle freebie for you at the end of this post!

 We always read a number of picture books about the butterfly life cycle, but one of my favorites is From Caterpillar to Butterfly by Deborah Heiligman.
 This story begins with a classroom of students excited for their new addition… a caterpillar.
 As we read through the story, we can see each stage in the life cycle.